CiaccoDavide/BackgroundPage/docs/README.md

 #### Linux Port

-It's important to change the WindowFlags if you want to deploy this program on a linux system:
+On some linux systems (x11) the application's window could not work as intended, to make it work just edit the WindowFlags like this:

 ```
 // inside "main.cpp"